 If you’re starting your own business, it’s important to implement the right security measures from the beginning.
-Everything from harmful software to lost data can send a new company into turmoil, so here’s how to safeguard your property and equipment:
+Everything from harmful software to lost data can send a new small business into turmoil, so here’s how to safeguard your property and equipment:

-According to the latest police figures, published by the Office for National Statistics (ONS), thefts from businesses are on the rise, so protect your property in every way possible.
-Reputable health and safety stores have a wide range of products available, so why not buy a burglar alarm and install CCTV cameras around your site?
+According to the latest police figures, published by the Office for National Statistics (ONS), thefts from businesses and small businesses in particular, are on the rise, so the second security measure is to protect your property in every way possible.
+Reputable health and safety stores have a wide range of products available, so why not buy a burglar alarm and install CCTV cameras around your small business premises?
 It might also be a good idea to an access control system, so you can monitor who comes in and out of the building.
 When you come to employ people, hire a receptionist to man the front of the building and a cleaner to lock up properly at night – as this should also deter intruders.

 The third security measure small business owners need to consider is the protection of IT equipment.
 Not sure how to protect your IT equipment?
 Then hire a highly-trained consultant and put your mind to rest.
 This might prove a tad costly, but it’ll keep valuable gadgets safe and should save you money in the long-run.
 Look for a consulting group with a Certified Information Systems Security Professional (CIISP) engineer and ensure they’ve a CompTIA Security + Certification, as this proves they’re reputable.
 Make sure the company you hire also provides antivirus installation and support, firewall installation, intrusion detection and security audits, so you can protect your company from every angle.

 Use the Internet Safely